-It’s beginning to look a lot like Christmas, and us Yorkshiremen are getting right in the spirit of it.
-We have done the hard work for you and found the best Christmas markets to visit in Yorkshire this year.
+It’s beginning to look a lot like Christmas (even though its hardly even Halloween yet), and us Yorkshiremen are getting right in the spirit of it.
+So, of course, like little children waiting for Snta to arrive, we’ve done the hard work for you and found the best Christmas markets to visit in Yorkshire this year.

 1. York Christmas Festival